Open today

 Explore at your pace

-- At the Rome Pantheon, marvel at the massive dome—the largest unsupported concrete dome on Earth.
-Stand beneath the oculus, a spectacular skylight that lets sunlight stream into the rotunda.
-Once inside, explore this majestic monument at your own pace.
+At the Rome Pantheon, marvel at the massive dome—the largest unsupported concrete dome on Earth.
+Stand beneath the oculus, where sunlight streams into the rotunda, and explore this monument at your own pace.

-- Explore Castel Sant'Angelo, a majestic riverside fortress originally designed as Emperor Hadrian’s tomb.
-Visit the Treasure Room, once holding the remains of Roman emperors like Hadrian and Marcus Aurelius.
-Climb the winding ramp to see exhibits on Rome’s military past, complete with weapons and armour.
+Explore Castel Sant'Angelo, a riverside fortress first built as Emperor Hadrian’s tomb, with an audio guide in English, Spanish, Italian, Chinese, French or German.
+Visit the Treasure Room, once holding the remains of emperors, and climb the ramp to see exhibits on Rome’s military past with weapons and armour.

 Rome Pantheon